saxenavansh1236-web/phishing-project/phising URl Detection project/README.md

 - 🔐 **Secure Credentials** — Environment variables used to protect sensitive data

 ### Advanced Threat Analysis
-- 🧠 **Explainable Predictions** — Every flagged URL shows the specific reasons it was classified as phishing (URL length, hyphens, missing HTTPS, suspicious dot count, etc.), not just a verdict
+- 🧠 **Explainable Predictions** — Every flagged URL shows the specific reasons it was classified as phishing (URL length, domain hyphen count, HTTPS scheme, domain dot/subdomain depth, `@` symbol presence, etc.), not just a verdict.
+Structural checks (hyphen count, dot count) are evaluated against the **parsed domain (`netloc`) only** — never the full URL string — so a hyphenated path or query string (e.g. a Google Meet code like `meet.google.com/tbj-dudh-fex`) is never mistaken for a suspicious domain.
+The HTTPS check reads the actual URL **scheme** (`urlparse(url).scheme`) rather than searching for the substring `"https"` anywhere in the URL, so a plain-`http://` link with the word "https" somewhere in its path can't slip through as secure
 - 🌐 **WHOIS Domain Age Lookup** — Checks how recently a domain was registered; freshly registered domains (under 30 days) are flagged as high risk, since this is one of the strongest real-world phishing signals
 - 🎭 **Typosquatting Detection** — Compares scanned domains against well-known brands (PayPal, Google, Amazon, major banks, etc.) using edit-distance matching to catch impersonation attempts like `paypa1.com` or `g00gle.com`
 - 🔒 **SSL Certificate Inspection** — Flags missing certificates, expired certificates, self-signed certificates, and identifies the issuing CA